occultsound/occultsound/README.md

 My work is rooted in Western esotericism and symbolic systems.
 I am a published author and teacher, curious about how meaning, awareness,
 and boundaries emerge — in thought, experience, and occasionally, in systems.
+Based in Taiwan.

 Technology is not my destination, but I enjoy using it
 to make abstract thinking slightly more tangible.

 ---